 Use “ibid.” for citation immediately following original.
 Do not use “op. cit.” or “ff.”

-Include page number references to the book under review in parentheses within the sentence.
-For example, use this form either following “a quotation” (23), or wherever else a page citation in the book under review is needed (12) .
+In reviews, include page number references to the book under review in parentheses within the sentence.
+For example, use this form either following “a quotation” (23), or wherever else a page citation in the book under review is needed (12).

 Visual materials must be submitted with the manuscript in digital format or scanned.
 When an article is accepted for publication, it will be necessary to send four or five high-quality black and white or color reproductions, for which the author has obtained permissions to reproduce.
 Authors are responsible for permission fees.
 Authors are encouraged to secure grants in support of color reproductions and for additional reproductions, should they be agreed upon.
 Digital and electronic files are preferable.
 Please contact Guy Griffiths at Old City Publishing to request production requirements (email; phone: +1 215 925 4390).
 Captions should include: figure number, artist’s name, title of work, date, medium, size in inches, location, photo credit.